crashoverride777/swifty-ads/README.md

         if iAdsAreSupported {
               presentingViewController.canDisplayBannerAds = true // uncomment line to resize view for banner ads
-        //    iAdLoadBannerAd() // comment out if canDisplayBanner ads is used because it now creates banner automatically } else {
+             //iAdLoadBannerAd() // comment out if canDisplayBanner ads is used because it now creates banner automatically } else {
             adMobLoadBannerAd() // not sure how to resize view with adMob banner }